Email Profiles: Context-Specific Responses

 • Knowledge: Uploaded files, reference documents

-4. Tool Access
+4. Tool access

 • Google Search: Enable for sales prospecting, support